andersfi/gbif-r-demo/README.md

 # gbif-r-demo
-Download and use GBIF by R
+Demoscripts for download and use GBIF by R (in progress)